Ingentive-Limited/AILearningPath/QUICK_START.md

 ## Getting Help

 1. **Check scenario-specific troubleshooting** in each README
-2. **Review KiloCode documentation** for your IDE
+2. **Review your AI assistant documentation** for your IDE
 3. **Experiment with different prompt phrasings**
 4. **Start with simpler requests** and build complexity

 ## Success Indicators

 You'll know you're on the right track when:
-- [ ] KiloCode responds to your prompts with relevant code
+- [ ] Your AI assistant responds to your prompts with relevant code
 - [ ] Generated code compiles without major errors
 - [ ] You can run and test the generated applications
-- [ ] You understand the patterns KiloCode is applying
+- [ ] You understand the patterns your AI assistant is applying

 ---